Federal election

 It is remarkable that the current Bundestag elections will cost us citizens a good 100 million euros and that we also spend more than one billion euros a year on our Bundestag.
 These sums alone justify our taking a closer look at this election in September 2021.

-Josip Juratovic (SPD) made it after a very long night with 23,2% in the Bundestag, of which he has been a member since 2005.
+Josip Juratovic (SPD) managed, after a very long night, to get back into the Bundestag with 23,2%, of which he has been a member continuously since 2005.

 As far as I know, numerous parties and candidates will also be standing in Heilbronn for the upcoming federal elections in 2021, and I know for sure that the FDP will be there again Michael George Link will compete.
 Even Josip Juratovic has thrown his hat in the ring again, struggling with the SPD demoting him to a less successful list spot.
 And also the Heilbronner directly elected member of parliament from 2017, Alexander Trom, will run again for the Bundestag with 96% support from his party.